 Adapting to the “new normal” has been a challenge for HealthFirst, the company I work for; as we provide hands-on, practical First Aid training courses.
 Until COVID struck we were training many thousands of people throughout Switzerland in all aspects of First Aid including CPR and wound dressing, which necessarily meant lots of human and manikin contact.
 Imagine a room with 12 participants and 12 manikins plus one trainer and you can see how difficult implementing the new rules have been.
 We now have to consider the size of the room, the safety of the participants and trainer, and above all, how to deliver a course that fulfills its objectives of learning about and practicing resuscitation techniques.
 Add to that the requirements of the authorizing bodies for whom we deliver the obligatory Swiss Driving Licence First Aid course and you can see that we have had to make any changes.

 Our company runs a team of highly qualified midwives and nurses, all of whom have spent many hours adapting the courses to fit the new protocols.
 The amount of PPE and other equipment that has been ordered is huge and has consequently had a financial impact on the company too as we were unable to deliver courses for the best part of three months.
-After much work, we now deliver these courses LIVE and are confidently providing many corporate and public courses that are proving to be in high demand, particularly from companies who are concerned for the mental health of their employees.
+After much work, we now deliver these courses LIVE online and are confidently providing many corporate and public courses that are proving to be in high demand, particularly from companies who are concerned for the mental health of their employees.